awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-cli.md

    aws ssm put-parameter --name "the_name_that_you_specified" --value "new parameter value" --type "SecureString" --key-id "your-AWS-user-account-alias/the-CMK-ID" --overwrite
    ```

-1. Execute the following command to view the latest parameter value\.
+1. Run the following command to view the latest parameter value\.

    ```
    aws ssm get-parameters --names "the_name_that_you_specified" --with-decryption
    ```

-1. Execute the following command to view the parameter value history\.
+1. Run the following command to view the parameter value history\.

    ```
    aws ssm get-parameter-history --name "the_name_that_you_specified"